Fencing at the 2012 Summer Olympics – Women's team épée

 The women's team épée competition in fencing at the 2012 Olympic Games in London was held on 4 August at the ExCeL Exhibition Centre.

 Competition format

-This team events featured eight national teams.
+This team event featured eight national teams.
 Great Britain, as hosts were allowed to enter a team in any event they chose, however they chose not to enter this event.
 First-round losers continued fencing bouts to determine ranking for fifth through eighth spots, while the quarter-final winners met in the semi-finals.
 The winners of the semi-final bouts competed for the gold medal, while the losing teams competed for the bronze.

 Team events competed to a maximum of 45 touches.
 In the event of a tie, a one-minute playoff occurred.
 Should any team make a touch they would be declared the winner, however if both teams touch in the same play then there would not be any addition to the total score.